victor-malheiro/sql_portfolio_project/README.md

 GO
 ````

-Partitioning the table allows queries that filters or group by date to scan only the relevant partitions, resulting in faster query times.
-The decision to partition a table should be carefully
-considered based on the size of the table, the frequency and complexity of the queries and the available resources.
+<div align="justify">Partitioning the table allows queries that filters or group by date to scan only the relevant partitions, resulting in faster query times.
+The decision to partition a table should be carefully considered based on the size of the table, the frequency and complexity of the queries and the available resources.</div></br>

 ## Recommendations
 <div align="justify">To run the SQL queries, open the code file in Microsoft SQL Server Management Studio and load the tables using the excel files on the repository.</div></br>